Tag Archives: 2019 Films

 Grade: B

-In the cinematic genre of horror, when a successful franchise has been dormant for a period it is an inevitability that sooner or later a reboot will be in the offerings.
+In the horror cinematic genre, when a successful franchise has been dormant for a period, a reboot will inevitably be among the offerings.

 Child’s Play (2019) resurrects the series of films popular in the late 1980s and early 1990s with a modern stamp.

-The film is formulaic but adds a bit of macabre dark humor that lifts it above mediocrity, but the freshness turns too silly in the final act and neither the film nor the killer is scary.
+The film is formulaic, but it adds a bit of macabre dark humor that lifts it above mediocrity.
+However, the freshness turns too silly in the final act, and neither the film nor the killer is terrifying.

 Kaslan Corporation has launched a successful new global product called Buddi, a revolutionary line of high-tech dolls designed to be human-like companions to their owners, learning from their surroundings and acting accordingly.